""

 At the end of this program, all graduates will be prepared to:

-• Demonstrate the knowledge necessary to create, use, assess, and manage theoretical and practical applications of instructional technologies and processes.
+Demonstrate the knowledge necessary to create, use, assess, and manage theoretical and practical applications of instructional technologies and processes.

-• Demonstrate effective implementation of instructional technologies and processes based on contemporary content and pedagogy as reflective practitioners. instructional materials and experiences by applying principles, theories, and research related to print, audiovisual, computer-based, and integrated technologies.
+Demonstrate effective implementation of instructional technologies and processes based on contemporary content and pedagogy as reflective practitioners. instructional materials and experiences by applying principles, theories, and research related to print, audiovisual, computer-based, and integrated technologies.

-• Facilitate learning by creating, using, evaluating, and managing effective learning environments.
+Facilitate learning by creating, using, evaluating, and managing effective learning environments.

-• Design, develop, implement, and evaluate technology-rich learning environments within a supportive community of practice.
+Design, develop, implement, and evaluate technology-rich learning environments within a supportive community of practice.

-• Explore, evaluate, synthesize, and apply methods of inquiry to enhance learning and improve performance.
+Explore, evaluate, synthesize, and apply methods of inquiry to enhance learning and improve performance.

-FAQ About Walden’s Online MS in Instructional Design and Technology
+MS in Instructional Design and Technology FAQ

 What is instructional design and technology?

-What will you learn in an instructional design and technology degree program?
+What will you learn in an MS in Instructional Design and Technology program?

-Offered by many on-campus and online colleges and universities, an MS in Instructional Design and Technology will teach you not only about how people learn, but about the best, most effective ways to educate them.
+Offered by many on-campus and online colleges and universities, an MS in Instructional Design and Technology program will teach you not only about how people learn, but about the best, most effective ways to educate them.
 You’ll gain the skills necessary to assess, build, and administer technology-based learning experiences.
-A master’s in instructional design and technology will also equip you with the know-how to apply theory, creativity, and problem-solving tactics to a variety of technology-based learning applications in the education, corporate, and nonprofit sectors.
+An online master’s in instructional design and technology will also equip you with the know-how to apply theory, creativity, and problem-solving tactics to a variety of technology-based learning applications in the education, corporate, and nonprofit sectors.

 How do you choose the best MS in Instructional Design and Technology program?